zwChan/ycache-magic/README.md

 Analyze the behavior pattern of memcached for YHD.com.

 ##Introduce
-  Memcached is one of the most important role in the framework of high performance business website, specially when the reading requests are much more than the writing requests.
-Memcached can take care of most of the reading requests, rather than going to read data in database or other "expensive" source.
+  Memcached is one of the most important roles in the framework of high performance business website, specially when the reading requests are much more than the writing requests.
+Memcached can take care of most of the reading requests, rather than going to read data in database or other "expensive" sources.
   That is what we call "Bypass cache system".
-The "hit-rate" is the key for high performance of such system, but unfortunately sometimes the hit-rate is poor because bad access pattern of access, such as using a small expire, updating the key frequently and so on.
+The "hit-rate" is the key for high performance of such system, but unfortunately sometimes the hit-rate is poor because bad pattern of access, such as using a small expire, updating the key frequently and so on.
   Ycache-magic is a tool to analyze the pattern.
 How to do it?
   - First, we cache the access information using a tool called Ycap.
 Ycap uses the pcap lib to capture the packets accessing your memcached, and records useful information to a log file.
   - Ycache-magic analyze the log file offline using Spark, and show the result using Zeppelin.
 Both Spark and Zeppelin are open source software of Apache.
-  - Ycache-magic uses a concept of "pool" to indicate that a group of memcached instances are used only for an Application.
+  - Ycache-magic uses a concept of "pool" to indicate that a group of memcached instances which are used only for a specified Application.

 ##What is ycache-magic interested in?
   For now, ycache-magic interested in the following indications of memcached, and you can specify several filters to get the detail indications that you care, e.g. time range, poolName, what kind of keys.

    - Basic statistic.
-Counter of Gets, Set,..., commands; Hits, hit-rate, fails and so on.
-I don't want to do much for the basic statistic, since there is a lot of tools work pretty well.
+Counters of Gets, Sets,..., commands; Hits, hit-rate, fails and so on.
+I don't want to do much for the basic statistic, since there are a lot of tools working for them pretty well.

      ![Init and basic statistics](https://raw.githubusercontent.com/zwChan/ycache-magic/master/example/init-and-basic-statistic.jpg)
    - Show the count of values distribution based on the length of the cache-value.
-All and Unique(of values)
+All and Unique(of values).
+As for the 'unique' value, a checksum of the cached values will be used to compare whether two value are different.

     X-axis: The length of the value(Int);
     Y-axis: the number of the value on the X-axis specified length.

      ![Init and basic statistics](https://raw.githubusercontent.com/zwChan/ycache-magic/master/example/value-len-distribution.jpg)
    - Show the count of keys distribution based on the length of the cache-key.
 All and Unique (of keys)

     X-axis: The length of the key(Int, (0,250]);
     Y-axis: the number of the keys on the X-axis specified length.

      ![Init and basic statistics](https://raw.githubusercontent.com/zwChan/ycache-magic/master/example/key-len-distribution.jpg)
    - Show the count of keys distribution based on the expire .
 All and Unique (of keys)

     X-axis: The expire of the keys.
 (Int, [0,30 days]);
     Y-axis: the number of the keys on the X-axis specified length.

      ![Init and basic statistics](https://raw.githubusercontent.com/zwChan/ycache-magic/master/example/expire-distribution.jpg)
-   - Show the count of commands distribution based on the interval between 'update' and first-N(or last) 'get' the same key .
+   - Show the count of commands distribution based on the interval between 'update' and first-N(or last) 'get' command to the same key .

-    X-axis: The interval of two command;
+    X-axis: The interval of two command (second);
     Y-axis: the number of the command-pairs on the X-axis specified interval.

      ![Init and basic statistics](https://raw.githubusercontent.com/zwChan/ycache-magic/master/example/firstN-get-distribution.jpg)
-   - Show the count of commands distribution based on the key's life span, and how much benifit(gets) it provide .
+   - Show the count of commands distribution based on the key's life span, and how much benefit(gets) it provide .

     X-axis: The interval of keys' life span;

-    Y-axis: the number of the keys/“get” on the X-axis specified interval.
+    Y-axis: the number of the keys/“get” on the X-axis specified life span..

      ![Init and basic statistics](https://raw.githubusercontent.com/zwChan/ycache-magic/master/example/lifespan-benifit-distribution.jpg)
    - Show the count of commands distribution based on the interval of update a key with the same value

-    X-axis: left is number of continous 'update' for the same value; Right is the interval of 'update' for the same value
+    X-axis: left is number of continuous 'update' for the same value; Right is the interval of 'update' for the same value
     Y-axis: the number of the keys on the X-axis specified value.

      ![Init and basic statistics](https://raw.githubusercontent.com/zwChan/ycache-magic/master/example/update-same-value-distribution.jpg)
-   - Show result (or error) distribution by time.
+   - Show the result (or error) distribution by time.

      ![Init and basic statistics](https://raw.githubusercontent.com/zwChan/ycache-magic/master/example/result-distribution.jpg)
    - Show Data Using A SQL